Table of Contents

 To enhance your use of Prometheus functions, you can also integrate Prometheus with Grafana, a web application for data analytics and visualization.
 MetricFire's hosted Grafana service makes it easy for any Prometheus user to enjoy high-quality, informative data visualizations.
 When you choose MetricFire, you also get access to our Hosted Graphite data source and platform, and 24/7 support for all your Graphite and Grafana needs.
 Sign up today!

 How MetricFire Can Help

 To learn more, check out the Prometheus posts on our blog, or book a demo for a chat about your business needs and objectives.
-Want to get started with Prometheus right away?
-The MetricFire free trial is an excellent way to explore what you can do with hosted Prometheus, including using Prometheus functions.
+Want to get started with your monitoring right away?
+The MetricFire free trial is an excellent way to explore what you can do with hosted Graphite.